 An assessment of the dilution ratio of controlled releases to the Isaac River flow has been undertaken, where the dilution ratio is the daily volume of the Isaac River flow divided by the daily volume of controlled releases to the Isaac River.
 Figure 7.7 shows a ranked plot of the minimum modelled daily dilution ratio on controlled release days, for all realisations.
 The results show that the minimum modelled dilution ratio that occurred from all release categories throughout all realisations is 407.
-Figure 7.8 shows a ranked plot of modelled Isaac River salinity during controlled release days, demonstrating that the mixed Isaac River salinity is well below the proposed receiving water salinity limits (2,000 μs/cm) and below the high flow WQO (250 μs/cm on all controlled release days).
+Figure 7.8 shows a ranked plot of modelled Isaac River salinity during controlled release days, demonstrating that the mixed Isaac River salinity is well below the proposed receiving water salinity limits $(2,000~\mu\text{S/cm})$ and below the high flow WQO $(250~\mu\text{S/cm})$ on all controlled release days).

 This outcome indicates that controlled releases would have a negligible impact on Isaac River water quality.
+Given this, a cumulative impact assessment including potential releases from other mining operations in the upper Isaac River catchment is not warranted.